Opportunities to Contribute to the

 Concrete Tasks: Visible Results

-Please volunteer for the day of the event - – in 2013, it’s Thursday, May 16, at Borderland State Park in Easton–and allow us to assign you, often as part of a team, to tasks as needed throughout the day.
+Please volunteer for the day of the event - – in 2015, it’s Thursday, May 14, at Quabbin Reservoir in Belchertown–and allow us to assign you, often as part of a team, to tasks as needed throughout the day.
 All Envirothon volunteers are notoriously smart, good-humored, competent, and hard-working, so we can guarantee you will be a highly-valued member of a dream team, wherever you are assigned – join the fun!